+Double entry accounting is a principle where accounts are entered on two sides of a T account structure (explained below).
 Keeping accounts correct is a fundamental part of business.
-This not only provides information for tax affairs, but lets investors have a view of the company in terms of its operations, cash flow and trading style.
+This not only provides information for tax affairs but also lets investors have a view of the company in terms of its operations, cash flow and trading style.

 Double Entry Bookkeeping